October 25, 2021

 While this is a public health concern, the CDC continues to report that the immediate risk to the general public remains low at this time.
-However, in today’s connected world, with a significant number of families and individuals traveling during school vacation weeks, the potential for infectious disease is always of concern.
 As with the seasonal flu and strep infections, there are general precautions we can all take to remain as healthy as possible, including:

 Practice good hand hygiene.
 Wash your hands often and thoroughly with soap and water for at least 20 seconds.
 Avoid touching your eyes, nose, and mouth with unwashed hands.
 Use alcohol-based hand sanitizer when soap and water are not available.